ASIA MARKETS: Asian Markets Drop On Renewed Worries Over U.S.-China Trade Talks

 Asian markets tumbled on Friday after President Donald Trump said he doesn't plan to meet Chinese leader Xi Jinping before a tariffs truce ends in March.

-Hong Kong's Hang Seng , reopening after a Lunar New Year break, gave up 0.8%.
-The Kospi in South Korea declined 1.2% and Australia's S&P ASX 200 was down 0.4%.
+Hong Kong's Hang Seng , reopening after a Lunar New Year break, gave up 0.2%.
+The Kospi in South Korea closed down 1.2% and Australia's S&P ASX 200 lost 0.3%.

-Stocks fell in Indonesia and Singapore but rose in Malaysia .
+Stocks fell in Indonesia and Malaysia , but were flat in Singapore .
 Markets in China and Taiwan were closed.

 On Thursday, Trump did not dismiss the possibility of meeting Xi in the next month or so.
 But he shook his head and said no when reporters asked if the meeting would take place before March 2.
 That marks the end of a 90-day tariffs truce mooted after Trump and Xi met in December.